|1 Year Diploma|

 PED4032W ESSAY: TRANSITION AND TRANSLATION OF KNOWLEDGE

-NQF credits: 30 at HEQSF level 8
+30 NQF credits at NQF level 8

 Course entry requirements: None

-Course outline: This course equips students to apply the knowledge and insights gained during their training to their home settings.
+This course equips students to apply the knowledge and insights gained during their training to their home settings.
 Students will analyse the epidemiology of the centres at which they practise healthcare and will analyse the healthcare needs of the region, then plan ways in which to apply the knowledge they have gained in the diploma programme to such settings.